shiftyp/hypo/readme.md

     // similar to the xml configuration file in spring.

     var definitions = {
-        // Transient entity with no dependencies
+        // Transient entity with no dependencies.
+Transient
+        // entities are created each time you request them.
         'a' : {
             'transient' : true,
             'ctor' : A